Family House

 Program Hours: Access to the shelter is available 24 hours a day.

-PRIMARY FUNCTIONS: Emergency shelter for up to 14 runaway and homeless youth, ages 12 – 17, for an initial stay of up to 30 days, and an additional 30 days approved by the Ulster County Runaway Coordinator.
+PRIMARY FUNCTIONS: Emergency shelter for up to 14 runaway and homeless youth, ages 12 – 17, for an initial stay of up to 30 days.
+Since every youth’s situation must be seen on a case-by-case basis, the Program Director, in consultation with the Youth Bureau Director, may extend a young person’s stay if necessary.
 By regulation, parental consent is not required for the first 30 day stay.
-Previously, the program was granted two waivers by the NYS OCFS from licensing requirements, allowing the program to serve one 18 year old at a time for up to one week in the first floor bedroom, and to serve a parenting youth and his/her infant/toddler.
-The ages of youth served and waivers have changed as a result of new regulations on the both New York State and Federal levels.
-As to 18 year olds, while our Darmstadt Shelter does provide ongoing safe shelter and support services to 18 year olds and older, there have been occasions when a particularly vulnerable youth turns 18 while at Family House.
+Previously, the program was granted two waivers by the NYS OCFS from licensing requirements, allowing the program to serve one 18-year-old at a time for up to one week in the first-floor bedroom, and to serve a parenting youth and his/her infant/toddler.
+The ages of youth served, and waivers have changed as a result of new regulations on both New York State and Federal levels.
+As to 18-year-olds, while our Darmstadt Shelter does provide ongoing safe shelter and support services to 18-year-olds and older, there have been occasions when a particularly vulnerable youth turns 18 while at Family House.
 If the program is able to identify a permanent housing placement for that youth within the next week after turning 18, we have previously been allowed shelter at Family House.
 We are applying for a waiver to continue to be allowed to provide this service in instances where the makeup of the current residents safely allows.

 ANCILLARY SERVICES: Individual, family, and group counseling for all clients; life skills training; access and advocacy for educational, medical, legal, mental health and substance abuse services; services for youth involved in the juvenile justice/Family Court systems; and aftercare services.